Marvel Animation: Under Marvel Studios

-In October 2019, Marvel Studios President Kevin Feige was given the title of Chief Creative Officer, Marvel, and will oversee the creative direction of Marvel Television and Marvel Family Entertainment (animation), with both moving back under the Marvel Studios banner.
+In October 2019, Marvel Studios president Kevin Feige was given the title of chief creative officer (CCO) of Marvel, and was set to oversee the creative direction of Marvel Television and Marvel Family Entertainment (animation), with both moving back under the Marvel Studios banner.
 With the December 2019 announcement of the closure of its parent unit, Marvel Television, also came news that TV and animation executives at vice president level and above would be let go.
 This announcement included Cort Lane, senior vice president of Marvel Animation & Family Entertainment.
 He would leave in January 2020, and be replaced.
+Marvel Studios Animation was subsequently formed in 2021.

 In 2023, Marvel Animation released Moon Girl and Devil Dinosaur, its first collaboration with Disney Television Animation.
 The studio is also expected to work with Disney TVA on future Marvel adaptations.